Stories Come Alive

 My Turnaround

-A couple of years ago, the pieces fell into place.
-Until then, I had just been taking pictures of people I met and things I saw.
-My pictures were merely recordings, without coherence.
+A few years ago, the pieces finally fell into place.
+Until then, I had simply been taking pictures of the people I met and the things I saw.
+My photos were merely records, without any real connection.
 This led to an existential crisis in my photography career, where I tried to understand the meaning of it all.
-Why did I take pictures?
-What did I want with them?
+Why was I taking pictures?
+What did I want to achieve with them?

 Photographer, Eskil Frøding